Pros: -Secluded park, course is set through the woods and none of the other park features will interfere with your play

 Other Thoughts: Holes 1-7 are well developed and fairly easy to navigate.
-After hole 8 (only one teepad for now) walk east to the bridge if the basket is in the short position or walk west to a narrow bridge if in the long position.
-Walk out of the woods after hole #9, Tee for #10 is outside the woods to the east.
+Hole 8 is across the road.
+Holes 8-18 have only one tee area for now and all except 8 are dirt.
+For hole 8 walk east to the bridge if the basket was in the short position or walk west to a narrow bridge if it is in the long position.
+Tee for 9 is east of the long basket position for 8.
+Walk out of the woods after hole #9, Tee for #10 is outside the woods to the east by the big tree.
 After hole 10 continue walking along ridge.
-Cross over the creek to get to tee.
-Hole 11 is to the west and off to the left.
+Cross over the creek to get to 11 tee.
+The long tee is off to left after you cross the bridge and there is a path to the right to the short tee..
+Basket for 11 is to the west.
 After 11 go east to tee for 12.
 Basket on 12 is at the edge of the creek.
 If you go past it you will end up in the creek.
 Go east after 12 to get to #13 tee.
 13(going west) is shorter and has a lot of trees that will need to be selectively removed.
 Tee for hole 14 is east of the 13 basket and is the longest hole (500 ft. or so) on the course.
 After 14 walk out of the woods to the east.
-Tee for 15 is in the open field past the power lines.
-You will walk past the tee for 17 to get to the 15th tee.
+Tee for 15 is past the power lines.
 Go west after 15 to find the tee for 16.
 After 16 walk west out of the woods and the tee for 17 is in the open area under the power lines.
 After 17 walk across the tree bridge (careful here) and go east to the 18 tee.
 This review was only written to help with navigation.
 BE CAREFUL TO LOOK DOWN WHEN YOU ARE WALKING THE COURSE.
 THERE ARE MANY TRIP HAZARDS RIGHT NOW.

 4 of 4 people found this review helpful.